Azure Functions Rest API Example C#

 }

-You can see the UpdateProduct method as below
+You can see the UpdateProduct method below

 The Delete Product Method

-DeleteProduct method will delete the existing Product based on the Id of the Product.
+The deleteProduct method will delete the existing Product based on its ID.
 We are using the HTTP DELETE method.
-Inside the method, if you will see if the product is not there then it will return HTTP 404 Not Found Result.
-If the product is available then I am removing that from the Product item list.
+Inside the method, if the product is not found, it will return an HTTP 404 Not Found Result.
+If the product is available, I will remove it from the Product item list.

 Below is the Code for the DeleteProduct Method.